MiltonGreat/Housing-Market/README.md

 - SquareFeet and HomeAge are the most important features influencing property prices.
 - The log transformation of the target variable (Price) improved model stability and performance.
 - Gradient Boosting outperformed Random Forest and XGBoost, demonstrating its effectiveness for this regression task.
+- The performance metrics indicate that Gradient Boosting is the best model for this dataset, but there is still room for improvement.
+By refining the model and exploring additional features, you can achieve even better results.

 ### Visualizations